Community Rejuvenation Jailbreak

 Elys sat in the cockpit minding the ship while the other two headed for Greenery Hall.

-Greenery Hall was a large tall wooden building constructed at the northern margin of the mushroom, overlooking the misty swamps several hundred metres below them.
-There were dozens of Rodians in the yard of the hall.
-They were painting, sculpting and directing theatre plays.
+Greenery Hall was a large tall wooden building which was constructed at the northern edge of the mushroom, overlooking the misty swamps several hundred metres below them.
+There were dozens of Rodians in the yard of the hall performing a range of artistic activities, such as painting, sculpting and directing theatre plays.

 An elderly grey-skinned Rodia asked them, “Where are you headed?”